odino/mssqldump/README.md

 # mssqldump

-Dump a MSSQL query into a TSV file.
+Dump a MSSQL query into a TSV / JSON file.

 ## Usage